 One of the largest singular rooftop array in downtown Denver

 Compost & Recycling

-The ASCP has deployed brand new 3-bin systems (landfill, recycle, compost) in the 2nd floor break room of West Classroom and in the Library Cafe, in addition to the sorting stations in Tivoli and on the Quad.
-These are part of a 100 day pilot geared toward testing new infrastructure and the operational impact on our custodial staff.
-Depending on what we learn, we are prepared to expand more comprehensive composting and recycling efforts onto the rest of campus.
+The ASCP has deployed brand new 3-bin systems (landfill, recycle, compost) in the 2nd-floor break room of West Classroom and in the Library Cafe, in addition to the sorting stations in Tivoli and on the Quad.
+These are part of a 100-day pilot geared toward testing new infrastructure and the operational impact on our custodial staff.
+Depending on what we learn, we are prepared to expand more comprehensive composting and recycling efforts onto the rest of the campus.

 Click here for our waste sorting guide!

 Energy efficiency projects have had some of the highest returns on our investment in terms of Greenhouse Gas emissions reductions so we strive to find opportunities to increase our efficiency.
 We have replaced 463 pedestrian lamp post heads to LED lightbulbs from metal halide light fixtures - saving an estimated 674 MTCO2e per year!

 Thank you to AHEC for helping us with this project and funding.